Quesys-tech/manaba-scraping/README.md

 # manaba scraping tool

-This is a script that scrape assignments which haven't been submitted.
+This is a script that scrape assignments which haven't been submitted, and notify if deadline is close.

 ## install